jekakmail/frigate/docs/docs/configuration/two_factor_authentication.md

 3. Enter one of your recovery codes.
 4. If the code is correct, you'll be logged in.

 Note that each recovery code can only be used once.
-After using a recovery code, it's recommended to disable and re-enable 2FA to generate new recovery codes.
+You can generate new recovery codes at any time:

+1. Log in to your Frigate account.
+2. Go to your account settings by clicking on the account icon in the bottom corner.
+3. Click on "Security".
+4. In the Security dialog, navigate to the "Recovery Codes" tab.
+5. Enter your current password.
+6. Click "Generate New Recovery Codes".
+7. Save your new recovery codes in a safe place.

 ## Disabling Two-Factor Authentication

 1. Log in to your Frigate account.
-2. Go to your account settings.
+2. Go to your account settings by clicking on the account icon in the bottom corner.
 3. Click on "Security".
-4. Click "Disable two-factor authentication".
+4. In the Security dialog, navigate to the "Disable" tab.
-5. Confirm by entering your password and a verification code or recovery code.
+5. Enter your current password and either a verification code from your authenticator app or a recovery code.
+6. Click "Disable Two-Factor Authentication".
+7. The two-factor authentication will be disabled for your account.

 ## API Endpoints